pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 ## Task 1: Verify the Verrazzano Installation is Complete

-1. Open the Cloud Shell console where you started the Verrazzano installations.
-If the console stopped due to a timeout, log in and start the Cloud Shell again.

-2. To verify a successful Verrazzano installation, copy the following command and paste it in the Cloud Shell.
+1. To verify a successful Verrazzano installation, copy the following command and paste it in the Cloud Shell.
 This command checks that the *InstallComplete* condition has been met and notifies you.
 In this example, *my-verrazzano* is the name of the *Verrazzano Custom Resource*.

 ```bash
 <copy>kubectl wait --timeout=10m --for=condition=InstallComplete verrazzano/my-verrazzano</copy>